Kostas Katsouranis: Panachaiki

 Katsouranis was not even 17 years old when he debuted in 1996 for the Patras-based club Panachaiki.
 In his first season, Panachaiki reached the Greek Cup semi-finals, tying an all-time best result in the competition.
 In the following season, Katsouranis made three appearances in the Intertoto Cup, scoring one goal as Panachaiki finished fourth out of five in their group.
 He spent six seasons in Patras and by the third, he was a regular.

 In the summer of 2002, when his contract with Panachaiki expired, Katsouranis opened negotiations with Panathinaikos.
-Fernando Santos however, Panathinaikos' coach at the time, decided to sign Portuguese Carlos Chaínho, a player he knew when at Porto, which meant Katsouranis' transfer would not be finalized.
+However the manager Fernando Santos, decided to sign Portuguese Carlos Chaínho, a player he knew when at Porto.
 Katsouranis was then approached by Olympiacos.
 The talks with the vice-president of the club, Giorgos Louvaris, seemed final, but Louvaris asked Katsouranis to wait until the president, Sokratis Kokkalis, returned from a business trip to the United States for the final negotiations.
-However, former AEK Athens president Chrysostomos Psomiadis took advantage of the situation and convinced the promising midfielder to sign a three-year contract with AEK Athens.
+However, the boss of AEK Athens Chrarilaos Psomiadis took advantage of the situation and convinced the Katsouranis to sign a three-year contract with AEK Athens.